 Clean and Polish the Screen

 Use a clean, dry microfiber cloth to wipe away dust on the LCD monitor.
-If there are smudges or other matter on the screen, dip a clean microfiber cloth in plain water and wring until it is only slightly damp.
-Wipe the screen carefully from top to bottom to remove grime.
+If there are smudges or other matter on the screen, dip a clean microfiber cloth in plain water and wring it out until it is only slightly damp.
+Wipe the screen carefully from top to bottom to remove grime, just as carefully as you would a flat-screen TV.

-- Don't use a paper towel or any abrasive cloth to wipe the screen.
+- Do not use a paper towel or any abrasive cloth to wipe the screen.
 They can cause scratches and leave lint.

-- Don't spray any type of window cleaner, ammonia, vinegar, or rubbing alcohol on the screen.
+- Do not spray any type of window cleaner, ammonia, vinegar, or rubbing alcohol on the screen.
 Damage will be done that may be irreversible.

 Remove Loose Debris From the Keyboard

 Start the cleaning process by using a small brush, a dry toothbrush works great, to loosen any debris between the keys.
 You can then wipe the debris away with a barely dampened microfiber cloth.
 You can blow away debris with compressed air.
-But unless you are very careful and blast at a 75-degree angle, you may just blow the debris deeper into the keys.
+But you need to be very careful and blast the air in at a steep 75-degree angle or else the debris will be blown deeper into the keys.

 Disinfect the Keyboard and Touchpad

-To disinfect the area, use cotton swabs and isopropyl (rubbing) alcohol.
+To disinfect the keyboard and pad, use cotton swabs and isopropyl (rubbing) alcohol.
 Dip the swab in the alcohol and give each key and the touchpad a good cleaning.
 The alcohol will cut through the oils left by your fingers and also disinfect the area by killing any bacteria.
 Isopropyl alcohol evaporates quickly and will not harm the electronics.

 Most laptops will allow you to remove individual keys that may need some extra cleaning.
 Use the cotton swab and alcohol to wipe the entire key and even the area beneath it.
 Allow the key and area to air dry for a minute and then replace it.